blab/nextflu/augur/README.md

 ## Augur

-Augur is Python package to track (and eventually forecast) flu evolution.
+Augur is the processing pipeline that tracks (and eventually forecasts) flu evolution.
 It currently

 * imports public sequence data
 * subsamples, cleans and aligns sequences